wout/dat-metadata-standard/README.md

 The code is stored in the `files` property as-is or as a base64-encoded string.
 The `name` property of the file should match the `asset_name`.

 Instructions and/or requirements to reproduce the artwork can be stored in the `instructions` property.
 For browser-based artworks, this could include the current browser version(s) in which it works.
-For projects running locally, it could be the configuration file of the package manager.
+For projects executed locally, it could be the configuration file of the package manager.

 ```cddl
 {